Find Grad Schools

 35 Yearly Graduations

 Liberty University tops the list of the most popular school in the U.S. for sacred music majors who are seeking their master's degree.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-For the 2020-2021 academic year, 35 master's degrees were handed out to sacred music majors at Liberty University.
-Of these students, 37% were women and 23% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 35 people received their master's degree in sacred music from Liberty University.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 55% were women.

 #2